Cops and Robber -- When Capturing is not Surrounding: When Capturing is not Surrounding

-Let~$s \geq 1$ be an integer and let~$k = 2^{s-1}$.
-We start with a graph~$H[s]$, which we call the \emph{base graph}, with the following properties: \begin{itemize} \item $H[s]$ is $2k$-regular, i.e., every vertex of~$H[s]$ has degree $2k$. \item $H[s]$ has girth at least~$5$, i.e., every cycle in~$H[s]$ has length at least five. \end{itemize} There are many ways to construct such graphs $H[s]$, one being our graphs in \cref{sec:latin_squares} constructed from $2^s-1$ mutually orthogonal Latin squares.
-An alternative construction (not relying on non-trivial tools) is an iteration of the $6$-cycle as illustrated in \cref{fig:C6-iteration}.
+\subparagraph{The Graph \texorpdfstring{$\bm{H[s]}$}{H[s]}.} Let~$s \geq 1$ be an integer and let~$k = 2^{s-1}$.
+We start with a graph~$H[s]$, which we call the \emph{base graph}, that has the following properties: \begin{itemize} \item $H[s]$ is $2k$-regular, i.e., every vertex of~$H[s]$ has degree $2k$. \item $H[s]$ has girth at least~$5$. \end{itemize} There are many ways to construct such graphs $H[s]$, one being our graphs in \cref{sec:latin_squares} constructed from $2^s-1$ mutually orthogonal Latin squares.
+An alternative construction (not relying on non-trivial tools) is an iteration of the $6$-cycle, as illustrated in \cref{fig:C6-iteration}.
 We additionally endow~$H[s]$ with an orientation such that each vertex has exactly~$k = 2^{s-1}$ outgoing and exactly~$k = 2^{s-1}$ incoming edges.
 (For example, orient the edges according to an Eulerian tour in~$H[s]$.)